RIXS Identification of Optical Phonon-Spin Coupling Effects in CrSBr

 Region I includes near-infrared (NIR) energies and is labeled from $\sim$100 meV~-~1.3 eV.
 The spectral profile in this energy range shows negligible intensity.
 Region II to IV, which fall within the energies from 1.3 to 2.45 eV, contain $dd$ spectral peaks.
 However, region III contains spin-flipped $dd$ excitations that separate the low energy $dd$ from the high energy ones observed in the window II and IV \cite{sears2025observation}.
-The $dd$ excitations arise from inter-orbital transitions within the same Cr ion, reflecting the local crystal-field splitting of the $3d$ levels.
-In addition to the $dd$ electronic excitations, two clear peaks at 1.39 and 1.43 eV were observed in region II and they match the bright and dark exciton energies reported by Sears $et$ $al$ \cite{sears2025observation}.
+The $dd$ excitations arise from local inter-orbital transitions within the crystal-field-split Cr 3$d$ manifold.
+These excitations are distinct from excitons, which correspond to bound electron-hole quasiparticles.
+In addition to the dd features, two peaks at 1.39 and 1.43 eV were observed in Region II and are assigned to the bright and dark excitons reported \cite{sears2025observation} previously for CrSBr using high-resolution Cr $L_3$-edge RIXS.
+The excitonic assignment is therefore based on the emerging CrSBr literature rather than on the present work alone.
 These two peaks appear prominently only in the low-temperature spectra.
 Therefore, the spectral weight at 1.39 eV and at 1.43 eV are assigned as bright \textbf{B} and dark \textbf{D} excitons, respectively.
 The observation of \textbf{B} and \textbf{D} high-energy features validates the experimental spectra (Figure \ref{label_Fig2}) of CrSBr~\cite{sears2025observation, wang2023magnetically}.
 The bright exciton utilizes a de-localized Wannier character arising from hybridization between the Cr $3d$ and S and Br $p$ states, these features were claimed to be the result of coupling to either phonon or polariton modes \cite{wilson2021interlayer,sears2025observation, wang2023magnetically}.
-The ligand to metal charge transfer (LMCT) excitations are observed in region V from $\sim$2.45~-~4.0 eV.
-Such spectral features are due to S or Br ligand electron excitation into an empty or partially filled $d$ orbitals in Cr$^{3+}$ ion.
+Spectral features observed in region V from $\sim$2.45~-~4.0 eV are likely due ligand to metal charge transfer (LMCT) excitations.
+Such charge transfer would be due to S or Br ligand electron excitations into an empty or partially filled $d$ orbitals in Cr$^{3+}$ ion.
+A detailed assessment of this spectral weight warrants simulations but is beyond the scope of the present work.

-Our focus in this paper is to identify the degrees of freedom which give rise to the low-temperature QEPs and to explain the physical origin of the RIXS spectrum temperature suppression.
+The focus in this paper is to identify the degrees of freedom which give rise to the low-temperature QEPs and to explain the physical origin of the RIXS spectrum temperature suppression.
+Below we provide a physical explanation of the QEP peaks using established theoretical models used to interpret RIXS signals from correlated electron systems.